Azure/terraform/quickstart/101-virtual-network-manager-create-mesh/readme.md

 # Azure resource group

-This template deploys an Azure Virtual Network Manager instance with a connectivity configuration for a mesh topology.
+This template deploys an Azure Virtual Network Manager instance with a connectivity configuration for a Mesh topology.
 It includes resources including virtual networks, subnets, and more.

 ## Terraform resource types